Applies to Circuit and Circuit Tracks

 When set to On, Delay is set in the beat that is derived from the MIDI clock.

-The function of the four possible settings of Fade Mode are as follows:
+The functions of the four possible settings of Fade Mode are as follows:

 - Fade In - the LFO's modulation is gradually increased over the time period set by the